v43d3rm4k4r/QtNutritionComponentsAssessment/README.md

 - indicator of comparable redundancy and balance coefficient of the protein component;
 - coefficient of fatty acid match for 3 and 5 components.

-It also evaluates the Harrington desirability scale for each component.
+It also evaluates the Harrington desirability scale for protein and lipid components.